Shuijing725/Dragon_Wayfinding/README.md

       python collect_image_pose.py
       ```
    g.
 Teleoperate the robot to landmarks of interest, then press "1" on the keyboard to record the (image, robot pose in map frame) when the robot stops at the landmarks.
-      - The data are saved in a folder named with the current date and time.
+      - The data is saved in a folder named with the current date and time.
-      - Press "Ctrl" + "C" to exit the code when you are done.
+      - Press "Ctrl+C" to exit the code when you are done.

-3. (Optional) If the performance of pretrained CLIP model is not satisfactory, you can collect an image dataset with ground truth landmark labels in step 2, and run `semantic_map/clip_finetune.py` to finetune CLIP.
+3. (Optional) If the performance of pretrained CLIP model is not satisfactory, you can collect an image dataset with ground truth landmark labels in step 2, and run [`semantic_map/clip_finetune.py`](https://github.com/Shuijing725/dragon_wayfindng/blob/main/semantic_map/clip_finetune.py) to finetune CLIP.
    - Our finetuned CLIP model can be downloaded in Setup -> Host Computer -> Step 10.
-4. (Optional) Modify the NLU training data and the set of all intents in `NLU/data/nlu.yml`, and train NLU:
+4. (Optional) Modify the NLU training data and the set of all intents in [`NLU/data/nlu.yml`](https://github.com/Shuijing725/dragon_wayfindng/blob/main/NLU/data/nlu.yml), and train NLU:
    ```
-   cd NLU
+   cd ~/dragon_wayfnding/NLU
    rasa train
    ```
    If you want to use our pretrained NLU model, download it in Setup -> Host Computer -> Step 10.